commitdev/docs/docs/epresources/ep-interview-guide.md

   - The goal is to reiterate why you’d be a good fit, and also share about why you’re excited about the opportunity
 - Make some notes - what questions really threw you off?
 What questions do you feel you answered exceptionally well?
   - Reflecting on an interview is a key part of improvement.
 Interviewing is a skill and takes practice to really hone your craft.
-- After reflecting on what went well and what didn’t go as expected, feel free to share these in your EPX channel - we are here to help support you and help you improve your interview skills!
+- After reflecting on what went well and what didn’t go as expected, feel free to share these with the Engineer Success team - we are here to help support you and help you improve your interview skills!

-If you have any questions about anything related to SP interviews, drop them in your EPX channel or ask for a one-on-one coaching session with a member of the Engineer Success team!
+If you have any questions about anything related to SP interviews, drop them in your private Slack channel or ask for a one-on-one coaching session with a member of the Engineer Success team!